sripada92/College_Projects/Data Streaming Project/README.md

-<i>In order to use the reposetory just:
+<i>In order to use the repository just:

  $ docker-compose -up -d --build